 Using Language That You Are Comfortable With

-On the other hand, if a leader issues directives in an uncertain way, then the staff may be just as willing to act out or slack off.
+On the other hand, if a leader issues directives in an uncertain way, the staff may be just as willing to act out or slack off.

 You may use what little confidence you have to your benefit if you issue commands using language that you are comfortable with.